-It can not be emphasised enough that this behaviour should not be encouraged, and in fact, it should be actively discouraged.
-It may be cute when it’s a little kitten nipping you, but when it’s a full-grown cat, with a much stronger jaw, it’s no longer a laughing matter.
+I cannot emphasise enough that this behaviour should not be encouraged.
+It might be cute when a little kitten nipping you, but when it’s a full-grown cat.

-It should also be mentioned that once you have broken apart a cat fight, your cat(s) are likely to be agitated for quite some time afterward.
+Once you have broken apart from a cat fight, your cat(s) are likely to be agitated for quite some time afterwards.
 It is a good idea to maintain some distance between you and your cat(s) until they have had sufficient time to calm down.

-During a seizure: A commonly held belief is that a cat having a seizure is at risk of swallowing its tongue and well-meaning pet owners have been accidentally bitten by sticking a finger in the mouth to stop this happening.
+Many pet owners think cats having a seizure are at risk of swallowing their tongue.
+Well-meaning pet owners have been accidentally bitten by sticking a finger in the mouth to stop this happening.
 A cat will not bite its tongue during a seizure and for your own sake, keep fingers away from a cat having a seizure.